Taco Bell takes subtle dig at McDonald’s on Snack Wrap release day

 The Mexican fast food restaurant first released its crispy chicken taco on June 17, and to celebrate the “24th day anniversary,” Taco Bell will be offering rewards members one a la carte Crispy Chicken Taco or Burrito for $2.40 on Thursday, the very same day the Snack Wrap returns to McDonald’s menus nationwide for $2.99.

+Taco Bell’s crispy chicken taco and burrito feature the chain’s new crispy chicken strips, which are made from “all-white meat chicken, marinated in fan-favorite, zesty jalapeño buttermilk flavor, and breaded with crispy tortilla chips and breadcrumbs,” according to a press release.

+The two menu items also include purple cabbage, shredded lettuce, pico de gallo, and shredded cheddar cheese with the choice of the Spicy Ranchero Sauce or Avocado Ranch Sauce.

-The Snack Wrap was first introduced to the McDonald’s menu in 2006 and consists of either grilled or crispy chicken, lettuce, shredded cheese, and ranch or honey mustard inside a tortilla.
-The Snack Wrap was so popular when it launched that it was credited with boosting the chain’s sales.
+The Snack Wrap, meanwhile, was first introduced to the McDonald’s menu in 2006 and consists of either grilled or crispy chicken, lettuce, shredded cheese, and ranch or honey mustard inside a tortilla.
+The item was so popular when it launched that it was credited with boosting the chain’s sales.

 In 2016, the company discontinued the wraps in restaurants in the United States, saying they were too complicated to make.